3

 We believe here at CLA that it is kinder and more effective to teach our dogs what we DO expect them to do, rather than punishing them for doing things we don’t want or when they get something ‘wrong’.

-Punishment of any kind is a Fastrack route to breaking trust.
+Punishment of any kind is a fast track to breaking trust.

 We are responsible pet parents showing our dogs how to interact with the environment and be a dog in the human world.